raspberrypilearning/getting-started-with-minecraft-pi/worksheet.md

 ## Use the Python programming interface

 With Minecraft running, and the world created, bring your focus away from the game by pressing the `Tab` key, which will free your mouse.
-Open IDLE (not IDLE3) from the application menu or from the Desktop and move the windows so they're side-by-side.
+Open Python 3 from the application menu and move the windows so they're side-by-side.

 You can either type commands directly into the Python window or create a file so you can save your code and run it again another time.